 - Write one thing you will do to purposefully grow that talent and a plan for how you’ll do it.
 No excuses.
 You could take a class, read a book, join a group, enroll in an online course, or whatever!
 Pray for courage and guidance on your next steps and then get moving on it within 24 hours.
 After all, God can’t steer a parked car!

 - Thank God for three blessings from the last 24 hours.
 Remember, no repeats from previous entries.

 Phew!
 That was another big one.
 Thanks for hanging in there with me!

 If this is your first time here, or it’s your first experience prayer journaling and you can’t wait to get more journal prompts, welcome!
 Start with Day 1.
 It explains the whole concept.
 If you like, you can do the posts after the Day 1 post, in chronological order, to get the full healing experience.
-To move through them, just scroll toward the bottom of the post until you see “Next Post,” and click the accompanying link.
+To move through them, just click the left arrow on the post carousel, below, and it will guide you.